• Prospective Students

 WelcomeHow To ApplyFAQsContact Us

 HIGH AIMS provides academic, career, and mentoring support to AAP students who are interested in gaining admission to health profession schools.
-It is also designed to provide them with effective strategies to be successful in gateway science courses.
-It is a cohort program that will admit and support students for two years.
-Students must be in their first or second undergraduate year.
-Students will be required to participate in internships, research, Saturday Career seminars, program meetings, community service activities and workshops.
-HIGH AIMS is administered by the Academic Advancement Program’s (AAP) Office of Graduate Mentoring and Research Programs.
+High AIMS Scholars develop effective strategies to be successful in gateway science courses and are supported for two years.
+Students in their first or second undergraduate year are encouraged to apply.
+High AIMS Scholars are required to participate in internships, research, Saturday Career seminars, program meetings, community service activities and workshops.
+HIGH AIMS is administered by UCLA PRIME-LA, in partnership with AAP.

 • Dr. Edmond Hewlett, Professor